plausible/docs/docs/self-hosting.md

 ##### Postgres
-The user needs the role superuser for setting up certain modules on the database If the database already exists prior to running docker-compose up, please remove `&& /entrypoint.sh db createdb` in the command of the plausible service section inside docker-compose.yml.
+The user needs the role superuser for setting up certain modules on the database If the database already exists prior to running `docker compose up`, please remove `&& /entrypoint.sh db createdb` in the command of the plausible service section inside docker-compose.yml.
 However, this will also prevent the Clickhouse database from being created, see below.

 ##### Clickhouse
 If you receive an error upon startup that for some reason the database does not exist, you can create it 'manually' through this docker run: